smok-serwis/smok-client/docs/glossary.rst

     Master controller
       A single device, that is seen by the user as whole.
       Composed at least of a single :term:`slave`

+    Point event
+      A event that occurs at a point in time.
+It does not span a period, and it's created in state closed.

+    Color
+      A severity of an event.
+Red is highest, yellow is medium and white is the least severe.

+    Pathpoint
+      Essentially a named, typed variable.
+It's first letter of the name (path) identifies it's type.
+This should correspond 1:1 to measure points, eg. temperature sensors and so on.

+    Sensor
+      Information processed from pathpoints to be displayed to the user.
+Server manages these.
+It consists of one (or more) pathpoints, has a type and a tag name.

+    Tag name
+      Set of words separated by space identifying given sensor.
+Note that a set has no meaning of order, so "ud test" is the same as "test ud"

+    FQTS
+      Fully-Qualified Tag System, or a canonical representation of a tag name, is the tag name split by space, entries sorted and joined with a " ".